craig-iam-smith/hardhat-fund-me-fc/README.md

 If you'd like to run your own local hardhat network, you can run:

 ```
-npx hardhat node
+yarn hardhat node
 ```

 And then **in a different terminal**

 ```
-npx hardhat run scripts/deploy.js --network localhost
+yarn hardhat run scripts/deploy.js --network localhost
 ```

-And you should see transactions happen in your terminal that is running `npx hardhat node`
+And you should see transactions happen in your terminal that is running `yarn hardhat node`

 ### Important localhost note